 The Platform Versions tool uses data gathered from the Google Play Store app, which requires Android 2.2 and above.
 This means devices running older versions are not included, nor are devices that don’t have Google Play installed (such as many Android phones and tablets in China, Amazon’s Fire line, and so on).
 Also, Android versions that have less than 0.1 percent adoption, such as Android 3.0 Honeycomb and Android 2.2 Froyo, are not listed.

 For the sake of comparison, here’s the Android adoption chart for January:

-The Android adoption order now stands as: Lollipop in first place, Marshmallow in second, KitKat in third, Jelly Bean in fourth, and ICS and Gingerbread tied for fifth.
+The Android adoption order now stands as: Lollipop in first place, Marshmallow in second, KitKat in third, Jelly Bean in fourth, Nougat in fifth, and ICS and Gingerbread tied for sixth.
 Marshmallow will take first place very soon, but Nougat likely won’t be king until 2018.